TOST Drum Brake Adjustment

 3. Pretensioning the lever arm.

-Even though the cable housing has been adjusted to its greatest looseness, life will be easiest if the brake lever arm is tightened against the cable before sliding it over the flutes and replacing the nut that holds the arm on.
-You can hang an elephant from it, or use a long screwdriver as a lever.
-This would be easier with an assistant if you can both fit under the glider.
+Even though the cable housing has been adjusted to its greatest looseness, life will be easiest if the brake lever arm is tightened against the cable while sliding it over the flutes and replacing the nut that holds the arm on.
+Firm pressure with a long screwdriver as a lever is enough.
+An assistant can do this while you fiddle with getting the lever arm seated on the fluted bolt.

 Reprinted by permission, Copyright © 2022, DrDan Johnson